Clinical Signs of Hip Dysplasia

 - Other signs: audible "click" when walking, increased intertrochanteric width ("points of hips" are wider than normal), thigh muscle atrophy.

 Mild (Chronic) Form

 - Clinical signs ranging from none to mild,

-- Mild discomfort and stiffness in geriatric years and
+- Mild discomfort and stiffness in geriatric years,

 - Possible pain and crepitus on range of motion.

-Clinical signs by themselves do not necessarily mean that a dog has hip dysplasia, other conditions of the hip can mimic CHD.
-A radiograph is essential for a more accurate assessment of the dog's hip joint integrity.
+Clinical signs by themselves do not necessarily mean that a dog has hip dysplasia, other conditions of the hip or knee can mimic CHD.
+A radiograph is essential for a more accurate assessment of a dog's hip joint integrity.